![]() |

 Please refer to the Toolchains section of the Start Developing chapter to get detailed instructions on how to install all the required tools to compile and run the examples.

-This example illustrates how to use the EnumerationManager.
-The EnumerationManager allows you to detect devices that are currently attached to your computer.
-The example continuously lists events indicating newly attached or removed devices.
+This example illustrates how to use and adjust the EnumerationManager.
+The EnumerationManager allows you to detect devices that are currently connected to your computer via USB or Ethernet.
+The example continuously lists events indicating newly attached or removed devices or a changed connection status.

 Please refer to its respective README.md for details on how to compile and to start the application.